AcePizza/AcePizza/README.md

 # Graveyard Portfolio

 Welcome to my portfolio repository!
-My name is [Stian Bakke], and I am a full-stack web developer with experience in the MERN Stack, Tailwind CSS, TypeScript, and GraphQL.
+My name is Stian Bakke, and I am a full-stack web developer with experience in the MERN Stack, Tailwind CSS, TypeScript, and GraphQL.
+Passionate about creating efficient and dynamic web applications that solve real-world problems.
+Constantly seeking new challenges and opportunities to learn and grow as a developer.
+Committed to writing clean, maintainable code that adheres to best practices and industry standards.
 This portfolio showcases some of my recent projects and skills.

 ## Projects